-Bio data is short for biographical data.
-It is a paper biography of your life inclusive of: personal/physical attributes (names, age, height, weigh, sex), astrological sign/timing of birth, religion, nationality, family history and background, education, and more.
-Hence in the simplest of terms bio data is a resume for marriage.
+Biodata is short for biographical data.
+It is a paper biography of your life inclusive of personal/physical attributes (names, age, height, weight, sex), astrological sign/timing of birth, religion, nationality, family history and background, education, and more.
+Hence in the simplest of terms, biodata is a resume for marriage.
 On the resume is everything about you so that your parents can pick the perfect partner for you.

-Your bio data is traditionally completed after you have finished college, you are stable in your career, and prior to the age of 30.
+Your biodata is traditionally completed after you have finished college, you are stable in your career, and prior to the age of 30.
 According to the Indian Guy BlogSpot, “if your an Indian these are 2 of the most scariest words you’ll ever hear.
-It officially signifies that your youth has passed, your still single, and your parents are tired of hearing questions about why your not married yet.
+It officially signifies that your youth has passed, your still single, and your parents are tired of hearing questions about why you’re not married yet.

 For most South Asian families arranged marriages are still the norm with love marriages being on the rise.
-In the words, of Kumail Nanjiani from the Big Sick “this is a 400+ year old tradition we are talking about.”
-Bio data is the preferred tool to help parents find a “suitable life partner” for their child/children.
+In the words, of Kumail Nanjiani from the Big Sick, “this is a 400+-year-old tradition we are talking about.”
+Biodata is the preferred tool to help parents find a “suitable life partner” for their child/children.
 Per the Shazia Channel, “even Wikipedia notes the importance of biodatas in South Asian Culture.
 Online matchmaking and dating sites are now “in” but they certainly do not replace the paper version.
-One may hear of the occasional snail mail exchange in various parts of the world, or even the physical hand-to-hand delivery method.”
-Bio data customarily looks very professional and it is said that it takes around 50-60 hours of time to complete.
+One may hear of the occasional snail mail exchange in various parts of the world or even the physical hand-to-hand delivery method.”
+Biodata customarily looks very professional and it is said that it takes around 50-60 hours of time to complete.
 This is extremely important because allegedly it can impact how many marriage prospects you get.
 What does it look like?
-It looks like this.
+It looks like these documents shown below.

 Responder 1: “All my cousins wanted to go through them and pick their favorites, as well as my parents.
 I read through them but really felt it was not a tool for me in finding a mate.
 Then I had to start dodging the forced meetings my parents set up.
 Ugh.”

-Question: Where was your bio data published?
+Question for responder 1: Where was your biodata published?
 And what made you feel that it was not the right tool for you?

 Responder 1: ” Mine was not published but my relatives were “taking apps” as I was the ripe age of 24, and visiting back home for my older cousins wedding.
 It wasn’t for me because at the time I wanted that fairytale love, not mechanical.”

 Responder 2: “Smh…yes I had one done and published before I met my husband.
 I had many sent to me as well.
-I actually had a marriage prospect out of it, but after talking to his overbearing mom, I nipped that in the bud.
+I actually had a marriage prospect out of it.
+Yet after talking to his overbearing mom, I nipped that in the bud.
 So, a biodata is a description of one who is looking to get married, much like the want ads.
-Lol and it describes your complexion as well!
+Lol, and it describes your complexion as well!
 Since I’m more of a “dusky” skin tone, my other attributes are played up more to attract a potential husband.
 It’s crazy!”

 Responder 2: “They were published in the matrimonial section of some popular Indian newspapers in the States as well as in India.”

-Responder 2: “My aunt in the U.S. I had just graduated from pharmacy shool and “it was time” ??.”
+Responder 2: “My aunt in the U.S. I had just graduated from pharmacy school and it was time?”

 Responder 3: “Ahhh yes…the “bio-data”…